phpredis/phpredis/README.markdown

 /* key1 now points to the following list: [ 'A', 'B', 'C' ] */
 ~~~

-### lSize
+### lLen, lSize
 -----
 _**Description**_: Returns the size of a list identified by Key.

 If the list didn't exist or is empty, the command returns 0.
 If the data type identified by Key is not a list, the command return `FALSE`.

 ##### *Parameters*
 *Key*

 ##### *Return value*
 *LONG* The size of the list identified by Key exists.
 *BOOL* `FALSE` if the data type identified by Key is not list